How a small birthday lunch in Tacoma became a coronavirus cluster

 But the next day, one of the guests — a woman in her 50s — called to alert the others that she was sick.
 She quickly got the diagnosis: COVID-19.
 A couple days later, Serona Schey started feeling crummy.
 One by one, like dominoes falling, all the other people in the house that day followed suit — and all tested positive for the virus.

 The disease has hit Serona Schey, 74, particularly hard.
 “She was flat in bed for four days, just wiped out,” said her husband.
 “She had a really ugly cough like I had never heard before.”
-Nearly three weeks later, she’s still weak and far from her normal self.
+Nearly three weeks later, she’s weak and far from her normal self.

 Bill Schey’s case was milder, characterized by a persistent loss of smell and taste, and a rasping cough.